esinanturan/Malcore-Free-Courses/The Beginning/Introduction to x86 Assembly.md

 mov edx, 4        ; loads 4 into edx
 mul edx           ; multiply eax by edx
 ```

+##### NOTE: It is worth mentioning that 32bit is smaller than 64bit to store which is why sometimes edx, and eax are used together to hold values.

 ---
 ### Pointer and index registers
 - `ESI`